Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: The Bellman-Ford Algorithm

 \section{Case Study: The Bellman-Ford Algorithm}

 In this section, we present the first implementation of a single-source shortest-path graph algorithm in GP\,2 with a time complexity comparable to that of conventional imperative programming languages: $\mathrm{O}(nm)$, where $n$ and $m$ denote the numbers of nodes and edges, respectively.
 It computes the shortest distances from one node to all other nodes in the graph.
-The Bellman-Ford algorithm has been chosen for its simplistic elegance and its support for negative-value weights, in contrast to other popular alternatives, such as Dijkstra's shortest-path algorithm, which only accepts weights of positive value.
+The Bellman-Ford algorithm has been chosen for its simplistic elegance and its detection of negative-weight cycles, in contrast to other popular alternatives, such as Dijkstra's shortest-path algorithm, which only accepts graphs without negative-weight cycles.

 We will first examine a pseudo-code representation of the Bellman-Ford algorithm.